 This seems obvious, but many people don’t follow it.
 The best way to get rid of clutter is not to bring it into your home.
 If you cannot avoid this, then you must get rid of something else to make room for new items.
 Need more help managing daily clutter?

-Check out my 5 Simple Rules for Conquering Daily Clutter Here.
+Related Post: 5 Simple Rules for Conquering Daily Clutter Here.